Granular Ball Guided Masking: Structure-aware Data Augmentation: Method

 \section{Method}

 Given an input image of size $H \times W$, GBGM progressively filters regions by local purity, propagating only the most informative areas and yielding a final binary mask $\mathcal{M}_{\text{final}}$ of size $H \times W$.
-At its core, granular-balls—compact structural units rather than individual pixels—capture local properties and provide the purity metric guiding selection.
+At its core, Granular balls—compact structural units rather than individual pixels—capture local properties and provide the purity metric guiding selection.